General FAQs

 Which academic title will I earn after I complete my degree?

-- PhD in Computational x or Digital Transformation in Learning = PhD
+- PhD in Computational X or Digital Transformation in Learning = PhD

-- Master Interdisciplinary Computing = MSc
+- Master of Science in Interdisciplinary Computing = MSc

 Do you accept applicants with a non-tech background?